Joystream/community-repo/bounties-overview/README.md

   - Review the work submitted
   - Approve if appropriate
 9. Once the final spending proposal is made:
-  - Ensure it's in line with the workflow set
+  - Ensure it's in line with the workflow set out
   - Verify the Jsgenesis requirements are met (eg. a PR is made)
   - Review/grade the work submitted
   - Check if the requested funds matches the expected payout(s)